bbauska/UC-Davis-JS-Basics/readme.md

   alt="Define variables; current image, photo array, container, next &amp; previous button." />
 </p>

-<p>Let's put this in.
+<p>Let&apos;s put this in.
 I have my next button here which is already going and
 getting that element.
-Now I can just do nextBtn.addEventListener and I'm listening for a click.
-When the click happens, I'm going to run a function and I'm going to pass into that function the event object.
+Now I can just do nextBtn.addEventListener and I&apos;m listening for a click.
+When the click happens, I&apos;m going to run a function and I&apos;m going to pass into that function the event object.
 This function is going to run when the click happens.
-Then I'm going to click inside here and I'm going to add something like event.preventDefault.
-That'll prevent the default behavior so that when I click on this link, I don't actually get the hashtag coming up in the browser.
+Then I&apos;m going to click inside here and I&apos;m going to add something like event.preventDefault.
+That&apos;ll prevent the default behavior so that when I click on this link, I don&apos;t actually get the hashtag coming up in the browser.
 It prevents even trying to go to this href at all.
-Then what we're going to do is we're going to increment current image.</p>
+Then what we&apos;re going to do is we&apos;re going to increment current image.</p>

 Current image plus plus same as we did before, and just like we did before, if current image is greater than myphotos.length - 1.
-So really a four; 0, 1, 2, 3, 4, if it's greater than four, my photos length would be five.
-But I want to check to see if it's greater than four.
-If it's greater than four, then what I want to do is I want to move it back to current image equals 0.
+So really a four; 0, 1, 2, 3, 4, if it&apos;s greater than four, my photos length would be five.
+But I want to check to see if it&apos;s greater than four.
+If it&apos;s greater than four, then what I want to do is I want to move it back to current image equals 0.
 That will put it back to where it was initially.
-Now current image is going to increment, it's going to go up, and it's going to go from zero to one, to two, to three, to four, and then back to zero.
+Now current image is going to increment, it&apos;s going to go up, and it&apos;s going to go from zero to one, to two, to three, to four, and then back to zero.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch3-32">3.32 Slideshow with Cross Fade Effect – Part 4</h2>